chaoge89/chaoge89.github.io/index.md

 ## Personal information

 Currently I'm an associate professor at [Center for Mathematical Sciences at Huazhong University of Science and Technology](http://mathcenter.hust.edu.cn/).
 I received my PhD from the [Illinois Institute of Technology](https://www.iit.edu/applied-math) on 2017.
 My advisor was Professor [Shuwang Li](http://www.math.iit.edu/~sli/Site/Welcome.html).
-From 2017 to 2021, I was a postdoc in the [Department of Mathematics](https://www.math.uci.edu) at Univerisity of California Irvine.
+From 2017 to 2021, I was a postdoc in the [Department of Mathematics](https://www.math.uci.edu) at University of California Irvine.

 ## Publication